-- 32. Click in the Left viewport to make it active.
-Maximize the viewport by clicking (Maximize Viewport). - 33.
-In the Modeling Ribbon, in the Polygon Modeling panel, click (Vertex) to switch to Vertex selection mode. - 34.
-In the Main toolbar, click (Select and Move).
-Drag a selection rectangle around the row of vertices at the top middle edge of the chair, leaving the 4 vertices on each side unselected, as shown on left in Figure 3-63.
+- 29. In the Connect Edges heads-up display, change the Segments to 3 and click .
+If you pressed <Enter> after entering 3, you do not need to click .
+This adds three rows of horizontal segments to the armchair back.
+Click to exit the heads-up display. - 30.
+Click in the Left viewport to make it active.
+Maximize the viewport by clicking (Maximize Viewport).
+Use the Zoom and Pan tools to display the complete model in the viewport. - 31.
+In the Modeling Ribbon, in the Polygon Modeling panel, click (Vertex) to switch to Vertex selection mode. - 32.
+In the Main toolbar, click (Select and Move), if not already selected.
+Drag a selection rectangle around the top row of vertices selecting only the middle vertices, leaving four vertices on each side unselected, as shown in Figure 3-65.

-35. Click (Maximize Viewport) again to display all the four viewports.
-In the Perspective view verify that you have selected the correct row (only the top most row) of vertices, as shown on the right in Figure 3-63.
+- 33. The row of vertices selected turns red. - 34.
+Click (Maximize Viewport) again to display all the four viewports.
+In the Perspective view, use (Orbit) and verify that you have selected the correct row (only the top most row) of vertices.

-36. In the Command Panel, click (Modify), expand the Soft Selection rollout.
-Select Use Soft Selection and adjust the Falloff as shown on the left of Figure 3-64.
-A rainbow color display indicates which vertices will be moved (Red/ Yellow/ Orange/ Green) and which are unaffected (Blue).
+35. In the Command Panel expand the Soft Selection rollout (You are already placed in the Modify panel).
+Select Use Soft Selection and adjust the Falloff as shown on the left of Figure 3-66.
+A rainbow color is displayed.
+The Red/Yellow/ Orange/Green vertices will be affected by the selected transform (e.g., Move), while the Blue vertices remain unaffected.
 Using soft selection, you can verify the vertices that will be affected.
-The resulting model might differ from the illustration in Figure 3-64, based on the values and vertices you selected.
+You can change the Falloff values to add or remove vertices from the affected/unaffected group.
+The resulting model might differ from that shown in Figure 3-66, based on the values and vertices that you selected.